n242/splatter-image/README.md

 Training loop is implemented in `train_network.py` and evaluation code is in `eval.py`.
 Datasets are implemented in `datasets/srn.py` and `datasets/co3d.py`.
 Model is implemented in `scene/gaussian_predictor.py`.
 The call to renderer can be found in `gaussian_renderer/__init__.py`.

+## Project Scope

+This project was applied as part of Computer Vision Lab in Haifa University, by [Liran Eliav](https://github.com/liraneliav) and [Neta Oren](https://github.com/n242).